Damocles-fr/PPJF/README.md

 - You can test if it works already.
 If not, see Workaround below.
 - Done !

-### Optionnal : Hide the Powerscript windows at Potplayer launch
+### Optionnal : Hide the Powerscript window at Potplayer launch
 - `Install-PPJF-HiddenProtocol.ps1` must be in your default PotPlayerJellyfin folder.
 - It **require VBScript** installed (may not be installed by default on all Windows 11 installation)
 - Run the file `Install-PPJF-HiddenProtocol.ps1` (Right click and Run with PowerShell)